frafdez/blog/cv.md

 *CoolAiid, Madrid, Spain*, *November 2022 - December 2023*

-- Identified a market need and founded CoolAiid, leveraging generative AI to offer innovative interior design solutions.
-Successfully bootstrapped the startup without external funding.
+- Founded CoolAiid, leveraging AI/ML to deliver innovative digital solutions for the interior design market, demonstrating expertise in user-centric product development and market-driven innovation.
 - Conducted market research, designed the UX, and built the core product, ensuring a seamless user experience.
 - Successfully launched the product, attracting initial users and receiving positive feedback for its innovative approach achieving 25% growth in subscriptions month over month, demonstrating strong market demand and user engagement.